semslam/rock-paper-scissors-game/README.md

 # Game guide
 1. When the game begins, you will be prompted to begin a new game.
 Y -> continue,  n or any other key press -> exit the game.
 2. If you opt to proceed, you will be asked to select a game mode: Human vs Computer or Computer vs Computer
+3. If you opt to proceed, you will be asked to select a game round: Play only once or Play three times
-3. Next, the console prompts the user to input the player's name.
+4. Next, the console prompts the user to input the player's name.

 #### Human vs Computer